-Pickleball employs service outside scoring, meaning you can score on your serve.
-Due to this, service is very crucial.
+Because of this rule, service in pickleball is very crucial.
 You cannot score points if you’re unable to serve.
 And you can only win if you’re able to score!

-We will explore the special Pickleball serving rules so that you’re fully prepared by the time you begin playing on the court to begin playing.
-Whether you’re a newbie to pickleball or want to brush up on the rules ahead of your next match, you must remember the pickleball service rules if you want to play the game effectively.
+In this article, we will explore the special serving rules in pickleball so that you’re fully prepared by the time you begin playing on the court.
+Whether you’re a newbie to pickleball or want to brush up on the rules ahead of your next match, you must remember these pickleball service rules if you want to play the game effectively.

-The second technique of serving pickleball is an alternative approach known as a drop serve.
-The Official Pickleball Rulebook established the drop serve for participants with physical impairments (a player with one arm).
+The second technique of serving pickleball is known as a drop serve.
+The Official Pickleball Rulebook established the drop serve specifically for participants with physical impairments, like a player with one arm.
+But it is now authorized and open for use by all players since it is a “provisional rule”.

-The pickleball drop serve is open to all players since it is a “provisional rule” according to the Official Rulebook.
-So pickleball drop serve is now authorized.
-But it may be modified or eliminated depending on its impact on the sport.
-To perform a drop serve, you should drop or release the ball from any reasonable height, either through hand or by having it roll from your paddle, and then strike it using your paddle once it bounces on the court.
+To perform a drop serve, you just need to drop or release the ball from any reasonable height—either through hand or by having it roll off your paddle—and then strike it using your paddle once it bounces off the court.

-Since they can achieve a higher contact point with a traditional serve than a drop serve, most skilled players choose to use it.
-The higher contact enables players to drive the ball further straight compared to a drop-serve contact, which will need them to strike the ball further upwards.
+Since they can achieve a higher contact point with a traditional volley serve compared to a drop serve, most skilled players choose to use the former.
+The higher contact enables players to drive the ball straight towards their opponents, compared to a drop-serve contact, which requires them to strike the ball upwards.

-There are several legal serves, but if you’re not swinging from low to high, the pickleball serves are immediately deemed an illegal serve.
+There are several legal serves, but if you’re not swinging from low to high, your pickleball serve will immediately be deemed an illegal serve.

-Moreover, this is specified by pickleball rule 4.A.5, which stipulates that the server’s arm has to be in an upward arc when the ball is hit.
-You may serve using either a forehand or backhand movement in pickleball, provided your hand travels in an upward arc when the server’s paddle makes contact.
+This is specified in the official pickleball rulebook.
+Specifically, rule 4.A.5 stipulates that the server’s arm has to be in an upward arc when the ball is hit.
+You may serve using either a forehand or backhand movement in pickleball, provided your hand travels in an upward arc when the server’s paddle makes contact with the ball.

 The Official Tournament Rulebook stipulates that you may only hit the ball if the paddle head is below your wrist.
-Otherwise, you will commit an illegal pickleball serve.
+Otherwise, you will commit an illegal pickleball service.

-Again, this may be difficult to do well.
-As per rule 4.A.6, your serve is permitted if the maximum height of your paddle is lower than the highest point of your wrists (i.e., where your wrist joint bends.
-So it may sound simple, but this might actually be the most challenging pickleball serving rule to comprehend.
+This is easier said than done.
+As per rule 4.A.6, your serve is permitted if the maximum height of your paddle is lower than the highest point of your wrist, or where your wrist joint bends.
+So it may sound simple, but this might actually be the most challenging pickleball serving rule to implement.